Meshal Alawein

 - GitHub: "Computational physicist.
 Building formal governance for AI agent workflows."

-- Short: "Physics PhD candidate turned AI governance architect.
-Founder, Morphism Systems."
+- Short: "Physics PhD turned AI governance architect.
+Founder, Kohyr."

 - CV: "Computational physicist and systems architect specializing in AI governance, quantum computing, and high-performance simulation"